About the Competition

-You may participate in the fall 2022 scholarship completion if you meet these criteria:
+You may participate in the fall 2023 scholarship competition if you meet these criteria:

 - You have submitted the competition registration form by the registration deadline.

-- Have applied and been admitted to NMU for fall 2023 by the date of the competition for which you will be participating in.
+- Have applied and been admitted as a degree-seeking student to NMU for fall 2024 by the date of the competition for which you will be participating in.